d4nilpzz/PowerCommands/README.md

 Donwload the latest version of `PowerCommands` and enjoy a bunch of linux and custom commands for windows.

 ## Instalation
-Once you have downloaded the zip, unzip it and run the `installer.ps1` as administrator
+Once you have downloaded the zip, unzip it and run the `installer.ps1` as administrator.

-Next you have to add a `path` enviroment variable pointing to `path/to/your/folder/bin` In my case i have this path for the enviroment variable.
+> [!IMPORTANT]
+> Execute the `installer.ps1` as administrator is necesary to add the environment variable.

 ```
 C:\PowerCommands\bin